EliahKagan/embed-encode/why.md

 # Why embeddings via the Python library show more digits

-*You probably aren't benefiting from the extra digits, whose presence or absence mostly reflect different ways of converting between data types.
-But the Python behavior can be achieved in other languages, if you want it.*
+You probably aren't benefiting from the extra digits, whose presence or absence mostly reflect different ways of converting between data types.
+But the Python library's behavior can be achieved in other languages, if you want it.

+## Why you probably don't need the extra digits

-The coordinates in most text embeddings are [float32](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) (single precision).
-The OpenAI embedding models work this way.
-So coordinates in the embeddings they produce have 6 to 9 significant figures, though [rarely 9](https://stackoverflow.com/questions/60790120/which-single-precision-floating-point-numbers-need-9-significant-decimal-digits).
+The coordinates in most text embeddings, including all embeddings from OpenAI embedding models, are [float32](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) (single precision).
+So their coordinates have 6 to 9 significant figures, though [rarely 9](https://stackoverflow.com/questions/60790120/which-single-precision-floating-point-numbers-need-9-significant-decimal-digits).

 When using the OpenAI embeddings API endpoint explicitly via its [documented